ryrob30/mobile-services.en/help/blackberry/methods.md

   >[!TIP]
   >
   >If timestamps are enabled on your report suite, your `offlineEnabled` configuration property *must* be `true`. if your report suite is not timestamp enabled, your `offlineEnabled` configuration property *must* be false.
 If this is not configured correctly, data will be lost.
-If you are not sure if a report suite is timestamp enabled, contact [Customer Care](http://helpx.adobe.com/marketing-cloud/contact-support.html).
+If you are not sure if a report suite is timestamp enabled, contact [Enterprise Support](https://helpx.adobe.com/contact/enterprise-support.ec.html).

   If you are currently reporting AppMeasurement data to a report suite that also collects data from JavaScript, you might need to set up a separate report suite for mobile data, or include a custom timestamp on all JavaScript hits using the `s.timestamp` variable.